What a contested election means for the economy — and your wallet

 The future of the economy — and to some extent markets — depends heavily on three key questions, many analysts say: What happens with the virus and stimulus; How quickly Americans start spending again on services like travel, restaurants and entertainment; And whether the hotly contested election sparks social unrest.

 If the political situation triggers more social unrest, that could have long-lasting consequences for the nation and economy, weighing on consumer spending and potentially hurting businesses, especially restaurants and stores in downturn areas.
-In preparation for this election, stores across the country boarded up in anticipation of marches and protests that could turn ugly, and companies like United Airlines moved their flight crews out of urban areas.
+In preparation for this election, stores across the country boarded up in anticipation of marches and protests that could turn ugly, and companies like United Airlines moved their flight crews out of hotels in urban areas.

-The United States is “even more divided than it was in 2016,” said Peter Atwater, founder of Financial Insyghts and a professor at William & Mary.
+The United States is “even more divided than it was in 2016,” said Peter Atwater, founder of Financial Insyghts and a professor at the College of William & Mary.
 “The conditions are ripe for outrage.”

 The U.S. economy still depends heavily on consumer spending.
 That’s already heavily depressed because of the coronavirus, but protests and, especially, rioting would probably dampen it even further.